ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 - `lib`: libraries
 - `test`: tests

 There will be a tutorial dedicated to Dune.
-This tutorial will present the many features of Dune.
-Let's just list a few ones here:
+This tutorial will present the many features of Dune, a few of which are listed here:
 - Running tests
 - Generating documentation
 - Producing packaging metadata (here in `hello.opam`)